ThunderFly-aerospace/docs/avionics/TFSIK02/index.md

     S15:MAX_WINDOW=131
     S16:ENCRYPTION_LEVEL=1

 In addition to these standard parameters.
-The TFSIK02 has an encryption feature.
+The TFSIK02 has the following encryption features:

 #### Encryption key setup